Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Gradient-Variation Dynamic Regret

 We summarize the procedures of Sword++ in Algorithm~\ref{alg:Swordpp-meta} (meta-algorithm) and Algorithm~\ref{alg:Swordpp-base} (base-algorithm).
-Clearly, even though multiple base-learners are needed to be performed with different step sizes for tackling the uncertainty of non-stationary environments, our proposed Sword++ algorithm requires the gradient information of $\nabla f_t(\x_t)$ only at round $t$ and then broadcasts it to all the base-learners for local update.
-The proposed algorithm provably achieves gradient-variation dynamic regret as shown in Theorem~\ref{thm:variation-one-gradient}, whose proof is presented in Section~\ref{sec:proof-Swordpp-dynamic-regret}. \begin{myThm} Set the pool of candidate step sizes $\H$ as
+Though multiple base-learners are performed with different step sizes to tackle the uncertainty of non-stationary environments, Sword++ requires the gradient information of $\nabla f_t(\x_t)$ only at round $t$ and then broadcasts it to all the base-learners for local update.
+Therefore, Sword++ is feasible for the one-gradient feedback model.
+Moreover, the algorithm provably achieves the same gradient-variation dynamic regret as Sword up to constants, shown in Theorem~\ref{thm:variation-one-gradient}, whose proof is presented in Section~\ref{sec:proof-Swordpp-dynamic-regret}. \begin{myThm} Under Assumptions~\ref{assumption:bounded-gradient},~\ref{assumption:bounded-domain}, and~\ref{assumption:smoothness}, set the pool of candidate step sizes $\H$ as